 In many ways, this has been one of the few things I’ve been looking forward to after a tough start in life.
 It came to a point where I gave up because it didn’t seem like this person would appear anytime soon, but the funny thing is that when I told myself I’d give up, my partner appeared.
 My relationship with her would have never worked out if I still had the baggage with me.
 I guess I’m trying to say that if you wait for a blissful and happy marriage, you have to prepare for it.

 I always tell my clients that if they want a good partner, they focus on themselves and be the kind of person their ideal partner would be attracted to.
 As much as I wished someone would come and heal me and help me with my issues back then, ultimately I still had to rely on myself, not because the world is cruel or anything.
 Still, I believe you need to handle your own life and issues well before someone else can come into the picture and bring both of you to greater heights.
 No one wants to be in a relationship when both parties spiral downward.
 When you meet someone willing to help you heal in the healing process, be sure to cherish this person because it won’t be easy on them.

-I still struggle with my own issues at times and I’m very lucky to have a partner who is willing to go the extra mile and support me, even at her own expense.
-I know the world may seem unkind and cruel at times, but one of the most important things I learned along the way was to be kind to myself.
-It’s something I never allowed myself to do since young.
+I still struggle with my issues sometimes, and I’m fortunate to have a partner willing to go the extra mile and support me, even at her own expense.
+I know the world may seem unkind and cruel sometimes, but one of the most important things I learned was to be kind to myself.
+It’s something I have never allowed myself to do since young.
 I always tried to be tough and fall into the stereotypical profile of how a successful, attractive man should be.
-Eventually, I allowed myself to grief and cry a bit more.
+Eventually, I allowed myself to grieve and cry a bit more.
 I’m not saying you should turn yourself into a bag of uncontrolled emotions, but yea, be kind to yourself.